by Bob Richards E. E. T.

-With Frequency Response (FR) graphs this tame (smooth and flat), I could use a one pole passive crossover at 2-4kHZ no problem, and then just have to worry about baffle step, and low end rolloff below 100HZ (unless there a separate woofer that does the bottom end).
+With Frequency Response (FR) graphs this smooth and flat, I could use a one pole passive crossover at 2-4kHZ no problem, and then just have to worry about baffle step, and low end rolloff below 100HZ (unless there a separate woofer that does the bottom end - which there will be with X=100HZ).
 The Seas Millenium tweeter was arguably "state of the art" back in 2000 when it came out.
 I doubt if there's a one inch dome tweeter made since that is audibly better.
 It's said to have about twice the Xmax of most other one inch domes.
+It's one of very few one inch dome tweeters that can perform real well down to 1.4kHZ (with a 4 pole active filter).
 The five inch Focal drivers are not state of the art, but have enough Xmax to be used down to about 80HZ and perform real well.
 With active EQ I would expect them to do well down to 40HZ in a smaller room at moderate levels.

-Here's a bunch of pictrues I took during the build process.
+Here's a bunch of pictures I took during the build process:

 The internal acoustic padding is where a lot of speakers fall short.
 You want to completely dissipate that rear energy, which otherwise re-emerges through the diaphrams FREQUECY SELECTIVELY.
 In other words it "colors" the sound in a less desireable way.
 A "gaussian" dissipation mechanism would be close to ideal.
 To achieve that, I glued the relatively stiff 3/8 inch thick wool felt tight against all internal surfaces.
 Then put a layer of 1/2 inch thick foam rummer on top of that.
 Then some dense wads of "Acousta-stuff" (like fiberglas insulation, which would work fine too) (the white stuff). then more foam rubber (the pink stuff) toward the rear.
 It's all glued in place as in the photos.
 The two shelves are there for their abilty to break up the potential end to end resonant issues, and to make the center part of the front baffle board (3/4 thick MDF) more rigid; less likely to ever vibrate significantly.
 Their openings don't line up, so any resonance is minimized.